Unity-Technologies/usd-unity-sdk/package/com.unity.formats.usd/Documentation~/USD.md

 ## Importing Materials

 To import materials from USD, import the USD file using the USD menu.
-Next, click on the root GameObject and select either DisplayColor or Preview Surface from the materials dropdown menu.
+For the materials to render in the scene, in the Inspector change the Import Settings > Materials to 'Import Preview Surface' and reimport the USD file.

 ## Streaming Playback via Timeline